- Module Code:

 - an advanced level of expression of his/her views both orally and in written form

-This course will be taught over 10 weeks with a 2 hour seminars/tutorials and 2 hours essay tutorials, research skills, library excursions and film screenings classroom contact per week.
+This course will be taught over 10 weeks with 2 hour seminars/tutorials and 1 hour essay tutorials, research skills, library excursions and film screenings classroom contact per week.

 Scope and syllabus